huangleiBuaa/StochasticityBW/SBW_GAN_TF/README.md

 # GANs Experiments
 This directory/project (Tensorflow implementation) provides the GANs experiments of the following paper:

-**An Investigation of Stochasticity of Batch Whitening**

-Lei Huang, Lei Zhao, Yi Zhou, Fan Zhu, Li Liu, Ling Shao
+**An Investigation of Stochasticity of Batch Whitening.
+Lei Huang, Lei Zhao, Yi Zhou, Fan Zhu, Li Liu, Ling Shao.
+CVPR 2020 (accepted)**

-*IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2020 (accepted).*

 We provide the Tensorflow implementation of the four Batch whitening methods:
 [PCA whitening](https://github.com/princeton-vl/DecorrelatedBN),